was111607/sample-gcp-nlp-flask/backend_api/README.md

 NLP API for analysis and Datastore for a NoSQL database.
 The endpoints created will later be used by the Notebook frontend.

+Please note: when ran locally, the backend API uses Python 3.9 but when deployed to GCP, it uses Python 3.10.

 ## Using the Cloud Shell
 Head over to the [Google Cloud Platform console](https://console.cloud.google.com/) and make sure you are in the desired project.